Wiltshire signs up for Black Pear eSP

 It means doctors are forced to make agonising “if in doubt” decisions; around half of patients die where they do not wish to, while many who are resuscitated did not want to be.
 As well as the pain to families, this ties up resources from others who desperately need it.

 We designed our EPaCCs with NHS staff to ensure clinicians always knows the patient’s latest wishes so they are respected no matter where or when that critical time is.
-Our eSP enables healthcare professionals to create and maintain a single “truth” – an up to date record of their wishes and appropriate medical information live from the patient’s GP record.
+Core Care Plans enable healthcare professionals to create and maintain a single “truth” – an up to date record of their wishes and appropriate medical information live from the patient’s GP record.
 This is shared live across all NHS services which can contribute in real time throughout the patient’s journey, with the plan automatically updating healthcare professionals accordingly.

 Wiltshire coming on board is also a special moment for the team as they are part of the same sustainability and transformation partnership (STP) as Swindon – our longest serving customer.
-We developed our first platform, electronic Referrals and Appointments (eRA), with Swindon in 2013 for GP extended hours and access.
+We developed our first platform, Core Appointments, with Swindon in 2013 for GP extended hours and access.
 It was the first live use of HL7 FHIR in the world, a system for exchanging health data in a common language that is now the NHS standard.
 This is transforming the ability to safely exchange health and care data across systems opening up huge potential for the future of our health service.

-Swindon will also be joining Wiltshire on eSP and both will be live by mid-summer.
+Swindon will also be joining Wiltshire on Core Care Plans and both will be live by mid-summer.
 Their GP surgeries and associated organisations are among 900 joining us on the platform this year, on top of the 600 already with us.